Design-Based Cross-Validation for Comparing Small Area Estimators: Cross-Validating Small Area Estimators

-Given a sample splitting strategy, the naive CV score is still biased for $\text{MSE}_{A}$, because the held-out direct estimate carries sampling variation.
+We now turn to estimators of $\text{MSE}_{A}$ using sample splitting.
+The naive CV score in Equation (\ref{eq:mse-naive}) is a biased estimator for $\text{MSE}_{A}$, because the held-out direct estimate carries sampling variation.
 Theorem \ref{thm1} identifies the bias structure for sample splitting estimators in general.